 Brian and Mike’s lives as they know them are severely altered after they confiscate money and firearms from the members of a notorious cartel during a routine traffic stop.
 The officers know they’ve unintentionally encountered a dangerous case, but don’t realize how much danger their lives are truly in when the cartel plots its revenge.
 The two are too busy enjoy their friendship and personal lives, including Brian’s new serious relationship with Janet (played by Anna Kendrick) and Mike’s new child with his wife, Gabby (portrayed by Natalie Martinez), to realize the harm the gang sets out to put them in.

-Ayer generously took the time to speak with us over the phone recently about filming ‘End of Watch.’
+Ayer generously took the time recently to talk about filming ‘End of Watch’ during an exclusive interview over the phone.
 Among other things, the filmmaker discussed where he came up with the idea for the movie, why he decided to film in the found footage format and what the casting process for the main characters of the film, including Brian and Mike, was like.

 ShockYa (SY): You wrote the screenplay for the new crime drama ‘End of Watch,’ Where did you come up with the idea for the story, and what kind of research did you do while you were writing the script?

 David Ayer (DA): Well, I have a lot of friends who are cops, and they told me their stories and lives.
 I looked around at the cop program, and cop movies out there, and I felt like there’s a whole side of law enforcement that hadn’t really been talked about.
 So really, the inspiration for this came from my friends.

 SY: Besides writing the screenplay for ‘End of Watch,’ you also served as the director.
 Why did you want to helm the film as well?
 Did you feel that writing the script helped you in your directorial duties once you began shooting the movie?